sinisa-susnjar/slack-d/README.md

-# slack-d

-Slack Web API for D
+# Slack Web API for D

 # Implemented methods (so far)[^1]